 Types of Version Control Systems:

-Mainly, there are three types of version control systems:
+There are three types of version control systems:

 - Local Version Control System